soderlind/wxr2pdf/README.md

 ## FAQ

 1. **What's WXR?** The WordPress XML export file uses the WordPress Extended RSS format, also known as WXR.
+1. **Why doesn't the PDF look like my site?** wxr2pdf converts only the content, not the design.
+It tries to remove embedded shortcodes.

 ## Roadmap